astronomer/docs/astro/env-vars-astro.md

 import {siteVariables} from '@site/src/versions';

-On Astro, you can add, edit, update, or delete environment variables in the following different ways for your Deployment:
+On Astro, you can create, update, or delete environment variables for a Deployment in the following ways:

-- Your Deployment's **Variable** tab in the Cloud UI
+- Using the Deployment's **Variables** tab in the Cloud UI.
-- Your Astro project's `Dockerfile` when deploying code
-- With the Astro CLI
-    - Your Astro project's `.env` file
-    - Using Astro CLI commands `astro deployment variable create` and `astro deployment variable update`
+- Using your Astro project `Dockerfile`.

-The method you choose depends on your [specific use case](environment-variables.md#choose-the-strategy-to-manage-environment-variables).

-Use this document to create environment variables on Astro.
+The way you manage environment variables can affect security and access for your variable data.
+See [Choose a strategy](environment-variables.md#choose-a-strategy) to determine which management strategy is right for your use case.

+Additionally, you can test environment variables from your local Astro environment and export them to the Cloud UI.
+See [Manage environment variables locally](#manage-environment-variables-locally).

 ## Using the Cloud UI

+Setting environment variables using the Cloud UI is the quickest and easiest way to manage environment variables on Astro.

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.